MicrosoftDocs/well-architected/well-architected/service-guides/azure-machine-learning.md

 > [!div class="checklist"]
 >
 > - **Resilience** Deploy models to environments that support availability zones, such as Azure Kubernetes Service (AKS).
 By ensuring deployments are distributed across availability zones, you are ensuring a deployment will be available even in the event of a datacenter failure.
-For enhanced reliability and availability, consider a multi-region deployment environment where required.
-Multi-region deployments further allows for better load distribution across regions, potentially improving performance for users located in different geographical areas.
+For enhanced reliability and availability, consider a multi-region deployment topology.
 >
-> - **Resilience** Use the autoscaling capabilities of your deployment environment to ensure there are enough instances of the deployment to handle the number of requests.
+> - **Resilience** Use the autoscaling capabilities of your deployment environment to ensure there are enough instances of the deployment to handle the number of scoring requests.
 >
 > - **Business requirements** Ensure that the components you pick for the deployment and training environments have the appropriate SLA backing to meet the uptime requirements mandated by the business needs.
 >